ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 ### Outer layer

-Since the direct contribution of the outer layer is just its reflection component $f_{s1}^{\ast}$, which is not affected by other parts of the model, it can be evaluated directly without any modification:
+Since the (direct) contribution of the outer layer is just its reflection component $f_{s1}^{\ast}$, which is not affected by other parts of the model, it can be evaluated directly without any modification, therefore:

 $$
 f_{s1}\left(\omega_{i}\rightarrow\omega_{o}\right) = f_{s1}^{\ast}\left(\omega_{i}\rightarrow\omega_{o}\right)
 $$

 ### Inner layer

 For the inner layer, the thing are considerably more complicated because the light which reaches it undergoes refraction when passing the outer layer, gets attenuated by the medium between the layers and gets refracted again when passing the model through the outer layer for the second time.
+Let's have a look at how do these mechanisms affect the inner layer contribution one after another.

+#### Refraction

-*Let's have a look at how do these mechanisms affect the inner layer contribution.
-For start, there is an example inner layer (orange Lambert) without any modifications (light: point, area, diffuse), which will undergo the aforementioned modifications.*
+Let's start with an example inner layer (orange Lambert) without any modifications (light: point, area, diffuse), which will undergo the aforementioned modifications.

-*[Image: Example orange Lambert layer without any modifications (light: point, area, diffuse)]*
+*[Images: Orange Lambert layer without any modifications (light: point, area, diffuse)]*

-First of all, the inner layer deals with refracted directions $\omega_{i}^{\ast}$ and $\omega_{o}^{\ast}$ instead of the directions at the outer layer $\omega_{i}$ and $\omega_{o}$ as can be seen in the *image [#RefrGeomNorm]*.
+First of all, the inner layer deals with refracted directions $\omega_{i}^{\prime}$ and $\omega_{o}^{\prime}$ instead of the directions at the outer layer $\omega_{i}$ and $\omega_{o}$ as can be seen in the *image [#RefrGeomNorm]*.
 After applying just these modified directions, the example inner layer contribution will look like this:

-*[Image: Example orange Lambert layer with refracted directions (light: point, area, diffuse)]*
+*[Images: Orange Lambert layer with refracted directions (light: point, area, diffuse)]*

-Second, the light passing through the smooth interface, as in our model, get attenuated according to the Fresnel equations...
+Second, the light passing through the smooth interface gets attenuated according to the Fresnel equations, which attenuates the light at grazing angles.

-[Images...]

-Energy conservation problem...

-TODO:

-- OK: Refraction directions
-- OK: Fresnel transmission attenuations
-- Energy conservation & Solid angle (de)compression: formula derivation, oh yeah! :-)
+*[Images: Orange Lambert layer with Fresnel attenuation (light: point, area, diffuse)]*

+#### Medium attenuation

+After refraction, we will add the effect of medium attenuation.
+In a non-scattering medium, the attenuation $a$ can be well modeled with the [Beer-Lambert-Bouguer law](https://en.wikipedia.org/wiki/Beer%E2%80%93Lambert_law), exactly as it was done in the original paper:

+$$
+a=e^{-\alpha\left(d\cdot\left(\frac{1}{\cos\theta_{i}^{\prime}}+\frac{1}{\cos\theta_{o}^{\prime}}\right)\right)}
+$$

+where $\alpha$ is the medium attenuation coefficient, $d$ is the thickness of the layer, and $\theta_{i}^{\prime}$ and $\theta_{o}^{\prime}$ are inclinations of the respective refraction directions.

+To demonstrate the effect of medium attenuation I used a purely white diffuse Lambert surface model for the inner layer and a bluish medium with different inter-layer thicknesses.
+You can nicely see the effect of darkening and colour saturation when the light passed through different amounts of medium:

+*[Images: Ideally white (albedo 100%) Lambert layer under blue medium (thicknesses: large to none; light: point, area, diffuse)]*

+You can, as well, see that there is something wrong with the model when the medium attenuation is week.
+Although we used a physically-plausible energy-conserving Lambert model for the inner layer, the model is sometimes much lighter than one would expect it to be.
+There obviously is an energy conservation problem, which took me some time to decipher.
+Long story short: the problem is caused by the compression and decompression of light when crossing an interface between media with different indices of refraction.

 #### Solid angle (de)compression (?) compensation

+In this sub-section I will explain how to compensate the light (de-)compression to obtain an energy-conserving layered model.
+To do that, I will have to dig deeper into the theory of BDSFs.
+If you are not nerdy enough for that, just skip to the final sub-section, which summarizes the whole inner model formula.

+...

+TODO: Energy conservation & Solid angle (de)compression: formula derivation, oh yeah! :-)

+#### The complete formula

 ...